spack/spack/lib/spack/docs/getting_started.rst

    targeting.

 """"""""""""""""""""""""""
-Command Line Configuration
+Command-Line Configuration
 """"""""""""""""""""""""""

-One can also control which GCC is seen by the Intel compiler by adding flags to the ``icc`` command:
+You can also control which GCC is seen by the Intel compiler by adding flags to the ``icc`` command:

 #.
 Identify the location of the compiler you just installed: